kmille/learning-git/README.md

 # learning-git
-this repo is used to learn git (workflows with PR and stuff)
+this repo is used to learn git (workflows with PR and stuff).
+REally interesting.